socdataR/wonderapi/README.md

     ## 5 2003  2447946  290107933         844.
     ## 6 2004  2397269  292805298         819.

-Errors due to the constraints of the CDC Wonder API are more difficult to catch since there are many quirky rules and it is currently beyond the scope of this package to check for them.
-The following, for example, appears to be a reasonable request, but results in an error:
+If the CDC Wonder API returns an error, the message in the response will be displayed.
+Sometimes the message will provide enough information to fix the problem.
+Other times, it is not.
+For example:

 ``` r
 mylist <- list(list("And By", "Education"),